 This is freshness theater: the publish date changes, the substance does not.

 Each content refresh adds to the content debt instead of reducing it.
-The team invests editorial hours into work that reproduces what already exists.
-The rankings do not move because the delta remains zero.
+The team pours editorial hours into reproducing what already exists.
+Rankings do not move, because the page says nothing new.
 The effort is real.
 The output is indistinguishable.

 Zombie Statistics and the Information Gain Floor